Debate expectations: Did Trump unwittingly lower the bar for Biden?

 Trump, at 74, is only three years younger than Biden, and his mental focus has also been questioned during this presidential campaign.
 It’s far from the first time a candidate has been questioned over the issue.

-Conant, a veteran of numerous Republican presidential campaigns, emphasized that “if voters have questions about a candidate's health or stamina, a debate is a really good opportunity for the candidate to alleviate those concerns.
+Conant emphasized that “if voters have questions about a candidate's health or stamina, a debate is a really good opportunity for the candidate to alleviate those concerns.
 Ronald Reagan was a master at that, especially in the 1984 debate.”

-Reagan – debating former Vice President Walter Mondale, who was 17 years than the incumbent president – famously said during their showdown: "I will not make age an issue of this campaign.
+Reagan – debating former Vice President Walter Mondale, who was 17 years younger than the incumbent president – famously said during their showdown: "I will not make age an issue of this campaign.
 I am not going to exploit, for political purposes, my opponent's youth and inexperience."

 Biden’s campaign is gingerly jumping into the expectations game ahead of Tuesday’s debate in Cleveland, which will be moderated by Fox News Sunday anchor Chris Wallace.